 The best types of voting are quick and easy, centered and stable, yet inclusive and fair.
 They help groups, from classrooms to countries.

-One tool compares the votes for several versions of a policy.
+One fast tool compares the votes for several versions of a policy.
 Two tools give fair shares of seats or \$pending.

-to Use and Enjoy

-Share this colorful booklet with friends.
+Share this colorful ISBN 978-1-7362637-1-6 booklet with friends.
 Grow support in your school, club or town.

-Enjoy better politics, relations and policies.
+Enjoy better relations, politics and policies.

-See pages 34, 35 and 61.